 Creating a Custom Library

 Give your new custom library a name and short description.
-The new custom library will appear under Custom Libraries on the left side of the screen.
+The new library will appear in the My Libraries dropdown.

 Adding collaborators to a custom library